pingcap/docs/troubleshoot-lock-conflicts.md

 Solutions:

-* The application needs to adjust transaction request logic when there too many more deadlocks.
+* The application needs to adjust transaction request logic when there too many deadlocks.